CathyDolle/bank/README.md

 - There is a form for sign in
 - Another for sign up
-- Error message if you put the wrong caracters
+- Error message if you put the wrong characters

 ## Inspiration